Stress Counselling in Newton Abbot

 Stress counselling can help you pump the brakes and understand what your engine is doing- to identify those particular events that rev you up, recognise exactly how your body and mind reacts, and find small, practical steps you can take to help you feel more settled and grounded again.

 When you’re stressed, your body goes into fight-or-flight mode.
 You’ll feel your heart pumping and your senses becoming sharper – your body is flooded with hormones including adrenaline and cortisol.
-This is awesome if you need to run away from a bear.
-But horrible if you’re constantly stressed and your body thinks you need to run fight-or-flight mode daily.
+This is great if you need to run away from a bear.
+But horrible if you’re constantly stressed and your body thinks you need to run away or stand and fight all the time.

 Consistent high stress weakens your body and mind’s foundations.